marciovalim/marciovalim/README.md

-# Hi there, I'm Marcio Valim 👋🏻
+# Hi there, I'm Márcio Valim 👋🏻

 ### A passionate developer from Brazil

 - 🌱 I’m currently working with Flutter and Firebase
-- 💬 Ask me about Clean Architecture Clean Code.
+- 💬 Ask me about Clean Architecture and Clean Code
 - 📖 I'm currently learning Test Driven Development
 - 📫 How to reach me: marciogsvalim@gmail.com